 Where can I find vitamin C?
 Natural sources of vitamin C

 Vitamin C is mainly obtained from plant foods.
 There are many plant sources containing vitamin C. Pepper (Capsicum sp.) is one of the main foods rich in this vitamin, after acerola (Malpighia glabra) a tropical american shrub, also known as Barbados cherry or Surinam cherry.
 This tropical plant produces a fruit that contains the greatest amount of this vitamin.
 Carambola fruit is also ver rich in vitamin C.

-Hips, the fruits of dog rose (Rosa canina) are so rich as them but they are surely richer that peppers.
+Rose hips, the fruits of dog rose (Rosa canina) are so rich as them but they are surely richer that peppers.
 (Hips have 7% of its weight in vitamin C, a very large amount compared to the 0,19 % of raw red peppers or 0,05% of oranges).
 However, Surinam cherries are an oddity and hips are not usually eaten if not conveniently sugared to get them rid of their acrity.

 Other plants that contain a lot of this vitamin are: cauliflower, radishes, brussels sprouts, spinach, bananas, apples, melons, watermelons, carrots, pineapples, pears, papayas, barley, garlic, blackberries, celery, peas, strawberries, raspberries, currants, blueberries, grapes, celery, figs, beans, chicory, cranberries, potatoes, avocados, soybeans, custard apples, mangoes, pomegranates, coconuts, etc.,

 Another sources of vitamin C: Supplements of vitamin C

 Apart from plant foods, we can obtain vitamin C from vitamin C supplements.
 As a complement, this vitamin is mainly taken in the form of tablets, capsules, mixed with honey, wafers, etc. The main types of supplements containing vitamin C are the following combinations: